brad-seeley/brad-seeley.github.io/pages/BWSC.md

 <br>

 In my first year, the team was modifying and racing previous vehicles, but from 2020 we started designing and building a new car (the teams’ third vehicle).
-We raced this car in October 2023, despite our reduced budgets from previous attempts.
+We raced this car in October 2023, despite our reduced budgets from previous attempts. <br>
 **[Read here for more information on the final design and signoff of this car](./solar-car-certification.md)**
 <br>